elemental/Elemental/doc/source/core/dist_matrix.rst

       Same as above, but this matrix is "locked", meaning that it cannot change the data from ``A`` that it points to.

-   .. cpp:function:: void View( int height, int width, int colAlignment, int rowAlignment, T* buffer, int ldim, const elemental::Grid& grid )
+   .. cpp:function:: void View( int height, int width, int colAlignment, int rowAlignment, T* buffer, int ldim, const elem::Grid& grid )

       Reconfigure this distributed matrix around an implicit ``[M_C,M_R]`` distributed matrix of the specified dimensions, alignments, local buffer, local leading dimension, and process grid.

-   .. cpp:function:: void LockedView( int height, int width, int colAlignment, int rowAlignment, const T* buffer, int ldim, const elemental::Grid& grid )
+   .. cpp:function:: void LockedView( int height, int width, int colAlignment, int rowAlignment, const T* buffer, int ldim, const elem::Grid& grid )

       Same as above, but the resulting matrix is "locked", meaning that it cannot modify the underlying local data.